 Let’s make the menopause more manageable

-Ultimately, the menopause isn’t just about women.
+Ultimately, the menopause isn’t just about those experiencing it.

 It affects businesses – your workforce, your resilience, your bottom line.